leopard-ai/betty/docs/quickstart/concept_software.rst

 Moreover, ``Engine`` sets constraining problem sets for each problem based on the dependency graphs, as mentioned above.

 (3) Validation
 ~~~~~~~~~~~~~~
+We currently allow users to define one validation stage for the *whole* multilevel optimization
+program.
+This can be achieved by implementing the ``validation`` method in ``Engine`` as shown
+above.
+As in the ``training_step`` method of the ``Problem`` class, users can return whichever
+metrics they want to log with the Python dictionary.

 (4) Engine Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~
+Users can specify several configurations for the whole multilevel optimization program, such as the total training iterations, the validation step, and the logger type.

 (5) Run
 ~~~~~~~